-- you feel the key being pressed
+- you feel the key being pressed;

-- you hear a simulated key click sound
+- you hear a simulated key click sound;

-- the number appears on the screen
+- the number appears on the screen.

-Figure [[fg:feedback-loops]] shows some of these feedback loops.
+Figure 9.10 shows some of these feedback loops.
 Unless the user is implanted with a brain-reading device, all interactions with the machine start with some physical action (a).
 This could include making sounds, but here we will focus on bodily actions such as turning a knob, pressing a button, dragging a mouse.
 In many cases this physical action will have an effect on the device: the mouse button goes down, or the knob rotates and this gives rise to the most direct physical feedback loop (A) where you feel the movement (c) or see the effect on the physical device (b).

-The sensed input (i) will also cause internal effects on the logical system, changing internal state of logical objects; for a GUI interface this may be changed text, for an MP3 player a new track or increased volume.
+The sensed input (i) will also cause internal effects on the logical system, changing the internal state of logical objects; for a GUI interface this may be changed text, for an MP3 player a new track or increased volume.
 This change to the logical state then often causes a virtual effect (iii) on a visual or audible display; for example an LCD showing the track number (iii).
 When the user perceives these changes (d) we get a semantic feedback loop (C).
 In direct manipulation systems the aim is to make this loop so rapid that it feels just like a physical action on the virtual objects.

 Finally, some systems affect the physical environment in more radical ways than changing screen content.
 For example, a washing machine starts to fill with water, or a light goes on.
 In addition there may be unintended physical feedback, for example, a disk starting up.
 These physical effects (iv) may then be perceived by the user (e) giving additional semantic feedback and so setting up a fourth feedback loop (D).Frogger – feedforward

-When we think of a device such as a phone, we quite rightly treat it as a whole “I press this button and it dials a number”.
-However, as we started to see at the end of the last section and the playing baby demonstrates, the physical device has interaction potential even when unplugged, disconnected from its power and digital functionality.
+When we think of a device such as a phone, we quite rightly treat it as a whole, ‘I press this button and it dials a number’.
+However, as we started to see at the end of the last section, and as the playing baby demonstrates, the physical device has interaction potential even when unplugged, disconnected from its power and digital functionality.

 Think of the phone without its battery, or tearing a central heating control off the wall and snipping its wires.
 What can you do with them?
 What do they suggest to you?